hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 is used for the services.

 The domain `network.lan` is configured in file `/etc/bind/db.network.lan-all` and the records it contains depend on the DNS server.
-On one server it contains the following records:
+On the DNS server in Site 1 it contains the following records:

 ```
 service1    IN    A    10.20.1.1
 service2    IN    A    10.20.1.1
 ```

-On another DNS server it contains these records:
+On the DNS server in Site 2 it contains these records:

 ```
 service1    IN    A    10.20.2.1